Social status laws in Japan

 Legal standing

-While not all aspects of social status are prescribed by statute or customary law, the most essential attributes of an individual's place or standing in relation to others have usually been stipulated in written codes -- at least within historical times, meaning those are understood through written accounts.
+In Japan, not all aspects of social status are prescribed by statute or customary law.
+But in historical times, the most essential attributes of an individual's place or standing, in relation to others, have been stipulated in written codes.

-Since the adaptation of Chinese writing to the recording of accounts about the past corresponds to the adaptation of Chinese legal codes to the description and administration of society in Japan, Japan's earliest historical accounts of legal standing are as old as its oldest chronicles and chronologies.
+Officials in early Japan, when adopting and adapting Chinese writing to the recording of accounts of the country's past, also adapted the language of Chinese legal codes to the description and administration of society in Japan.
+Consequently, Japan's earliest historical accounts of legal standing are as old as its oldest chronicles and chronologies.

 Here I will comment mostly on aspects of legal standing related to the legal changes that essentially redefine social status in the Meiji period.